fairy-stockfish/Fairy-Stockfish/Readme.md

 Fairy-Stockfish is a chess variant engine derived from [Stockfish](https://github.com/official-stockfish/Stockfish/) designed for the support of fairy chess variants and easy extensibility with more games.
 It can play various historical, regional, and modern chess variants as well as [games with user-defined rules](https://github.com/ianfab/Fairy-Stockfish/wiki/Variant-configuration).
 For [compatibility with graphical user interfaces](https://github.com/ianfab/Fairy-Stockfish/wiki/Usage) it supports the UCI, UCCI, USI, and CECP/XBoard protocols.

 The goal of the project is to create an engine supporting a large variety of chess-like games, equipped with the powerful search of Stockfish.
-It is complementary to Stockfish forks more specialized for certain chess variants, such as [multi-variant Stockfish](https://github.com/ddugovic/Stockfish), [Seirawan-Stockfish](https://github.com/ianfab/Seirawan-Stockfish), [Makruk-Stockfish](https://github.com/ianfab/Makruk-Stockfish), etc., supporting many more variants with the tradeoff of slightly lower performance compared to a specialized implementation.
+It is complementary to Stockfish forks more specialized for certain chess variants, such as [multi-variant Stockfish](https://github.com/ddugovic/Stockfish), [Seirawan-Stockfish](https://github.com/ianfab/Seirawan-Stockfish), etc., supporting many more variants with the tradeoff of slightly lower performance compared to a specialized implementation.
+Due to its multi-protocol support Fairy-Stockfish should work with almost any chess variant GUI.

 ## Supported games

 The games currently supported besides chess are listed below.
-Fairy-Stockfish can also play user-defined variants loaded via a variant configuration file, see the file [`src/variants.ini`](https://github.com/ianfab/Fairy-Stockfish/blob/master/src/variants.ini).
+Fairy-Stockfish can also play user-defined variants loaded via a variant configuration file, see the file [`src/variants.ini`](https://github.com/ianfab/Fairy-Stockfish/blob/master/src/variants.ini) and the [wiki](https://github.com/ianfab/Fairy-Stockfish/wiki/Variant-configuration).

 ### Regional and historical games
 - [Xiangqi](https://en.wikipedia.org/wiki/Xiangqi), [Manchu](https://en.wikipedia.org/wiki/Manchu_chess), [Minixiangqi](http://mlwi.magix.net/bg/minixiangqi.htm), [Supply chess](https://en.wikipedia.org/wiki/Xiangqi#Variations)